 To make the sauce:

-3. When sauce ingredients have cooled slightly, pour into blender and puree until smooth.
 NOTE: To safely puree hot liquids, remove center piece of blender lid to allow steam to escape and secure blender lid on blender.
 Then place a clean towel or pot holder over the opening in the blender lid to avoid splatters.